Lambya people

 The Lambya are an ethnic and linguistic group based along the border of northwestern Malawi, Ileje and in Momba District of Songwe Region, Tanzania.
 A minority also exists in Zambia.
 In 2001, the Lambya population was estimated to number about 85,000 (45,000 in Malawi and 40,000) (from a 1987 estimate)) in Tanzania.
 The Lambyas in Malawi speak Lambya language mainly by elders in rural areas, but the majority as well as young people speak Chitumbuka, which is the lingua franca of the Northern and some Central parts of Malawi.

 The Lambyas in Malawi are ruled by Senior Chief Mwaulambya Chieftaincy.
 The headquarters of the chief is in Chinunkha, Chitipa district.

 Location

 In Malawi, they are found within the traditional Authority Mwaulambia and Mweni Kameme in Chitipa District.
 Chitipa district is the north most district in northern region of Malawi (formerly known as Forthill during the colonial times).
-The present name Chitipa means big mud in Chitumbuka (Chitipa, in old Chitumbuka, and Chithipa, in mordern Chitumbuka).
+The present name Chitipa means big mud in Chitumbuka (Chitipa, in old Chitumbuka, and Chithipa, in modern Chitumbuka).